edneville/please/please.ini.md

 # NOTES

-At a later date repeated properties within the same section may be treated as a matche list.
+At a later date repeated properties within the same section may be treated as a match list.

 At a later date sections with names containing 'default' may behave differently to normal sections.